 Solar truly is accessible for most Australians.
-If you want to know how much solar panels cost in your local area and access the best deal, you can use Energy Matters’ quick solar quote tool to receive three obligation-free quotes from trusted local installers.
+If you want to know how much solar panels quote in your local area and access the best deal, you can use Energy Matters’ quick solar panel quote tool to receive three obligation-free quotes from trusted local installers.

 Even if you don’t sell now, you’ll still reap the benefits

 Regardless of whether or not you decide to sell your home, installing solar panels will still provide fantastic benefits.
 In a few short years, you will recoup the upfront costs by saving on your energy bills.
 So, not only will the resale value of your home be increased, there will be the benefit of future savings if you don’t sell straight away.

 All in all, solar panels are a great investment for homeowners and landlords.
 Not only do they save money on energy bills (while also helping our planet), but research indicates that the more solar panels there are on the roof, the higher your home’s value will be.
 Remember that there are also a wide range of rebates, incentives and loans available to help with upfront costs.

 If you’re looking to add equity to your property while taking advantage of sunlight savings, we can help find out if it makes sense for you.

 Simply complete this quick quiz and we’ll send you up to 3 obligation-free solar quotes from trusted installers in your local area.
 Going solar can be simple.
 Is it time for you to invest in a new way of power generation?